A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Introduction

 Dynamic networks are used to represent time-varying relationships (edges) between a set of nodes.
 They are useful in a variety of application settings, including messages between users on online social networks and transactions between users on online marketplaces.
 In such settings, the network typically evolves over time through a set of \emph{timestamped relational events}.
 Each event is a triplet $(u,v,t)$ denoting that node $u$ initiated an interaction with node $v$ (e.g.~$u$ sent a message to $v$) at timestamp $t$.
 We refer to this type of dynamic network as a \emph{continuous-time network} because it is continuously evolving through these relational events.

 A topic of much recent interest is identifying latent representations for nodes in networks.
-These latent representations are often referred to as node embeddings, and node embedding-based approaches for common network analysis tasks including link prediction have gained significant attention in recent years \citep{tang2015line, grover2016node2vec, goyal2018graph, cui2018survey}.
+These latent representations are often referred to as node embeddings, and node embedding-based approaches for common network analysis tasks including link prediction have gained significant attention in recent years \citep{grover2016node2vec, goyal2018graph, cui2018survey}.
 Prior to this surge of interest, latent space models have been used in statistics and mathematical sociology for exploratory analysis of networks \citep{hoff2002latent, hoff2005bilinear, hoff2007modeling, handcock2007model, krivitsky2009representing}.
 Latent representations have also been developed for dynamic networks evolving over discrete time steps \citep{sewell2015latent} or in continuous time \citep{nguyen2018continuous}.

 Latent space representations can be combined with temporal point processes (TPPs) to form a probabilistic generative model for continuous-time networks, which we consider in this paper.
 Augmenting the latent representation with a TPP enables one to generate timestamps for the edges between nodes. \citet{yang2017decoupling} proposed the dual latent space (DLS) generative model that combines two types of latent spaces with bivariate Hawkes processes.
 They found that using two types of latent spaces, one to capture homophily and one to capture reciprocity, provides a richer model that also leads to improved link prediction accuracy.
 However, much of the interpretability of the latent space, which was the original motivation of the latent space model of \citet{hoff2002latent}, is lost by using multiple high-dimensional latent spaces.
-Thus, we consider using a single latent space representation to provide a more interpretable model.
+Furthermore, the DLS model has issues with stability of the generative process due to the multiple latent spaces.
+It also uses only reciprocal excitation and not self excitation.
+Self excitation is important in application settings such as modeling text messages, where person $u$ may send multiple messages to $v$ in rapid succession before $v$ responds.